All GLP-1 medications from licensed 503A pharmacies Browse Products

 Why Motivation Fluctuates During Treatment

 Plateau frustration.
 Weight loss slows naturally after the first few months.
 When the scale stops moving, motivation can plummet.
 This is one of the most common reasons people consider stopping treatment.
 But plateaus are normal.
-They do not mean the medication has stopped working.
+They don't mean the medication has stopped working.
 Your body may be , losing fat while maintaining muscle.

 Dose increase disruption.
 Each time your dose increases, side effects may temporarily return.
 Nausea, fatigue, and digestive issues can sap motivation and energy.
 These effects usually resolve within 1 to 2 weeks on the new dose.